Khetcho

 Khetcho (Խէչօ; 1872 – July 1915) was a renowned Armenian activist and combatant.
 A member of the Armenian Revolutionary Federation, Khetcho led an active life in Armenian politic affairs.
 During his time as an activist, he participated in the Khanasor Expedition, an offensive by Armenian fedayees against the Kurdish Mazrik tribe on July 25, 1897.
 He was also a key supporter of the Iranian Constitutional Revolution.
 In 1915, during a skirmish between Turkish forces near Bitlis, he was killed in action.

 Early life

-Khetcho was born Khachadur Amirian in 1872 in Nakhichevan which was then part of the Russian Empire.
-His father was a local priest.
+Khetcho was born Khachatur Amiryan in 1872 in Nakhichevan which was then part of the Russian Empire.
+His father was a local priest at the Armenian church.
 He studied in Shushi at the local Diocese School.
 Khetcho goes on to become a trainer of Armenian revolutionary fighters who were mainly stationed in the Caucasus.

 Khanasor Expedition

 In 1896, during the aftermath of the Defense of Van, the Mazrik tribe had ambushed many of the Armenian defenders of Van as they were retreating into Persia.
 The Armenian Revolutionary Federation decided to retaliate, resulting in the Khanasor Expedition.
 Khetcho departed from Persia and participated in the expedition which became his first armed combat mission.
 During the mission, Khetcho met Yeprem Khan, another Armenian Revolutionary who Khetcho eventually collaborated with during the Iranian Constitutional Revolution.